 Maple Lane real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Maple Lane neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 2000 and the present.

 Vacant apartments or homes are a major fact of life in Maple Lane.
-The current real estate vacancy rate here is 19.9%.
-This is higher than the rate of vacancies in 86.7% of all U.S. neighborhoods.
-In addition, most vacant housing here is vacant year round.
-This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
-But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
-If you live here, you may find that a number of buildings in your neighborhood are actually empty.
+The current real estate vacancy rate here is 22.6%.
+This is higher than the rate of vacancies in 90.5% of all U.S. neighborhoods.
+A relatively large percentage of housing here is seasonally occupied (14.1%).
+This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
+If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-Did you know that the Maple Lane neighborhood has more Belgian and Yugoslav ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Maple Lane neighborhood has more Belgian and Hungarian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.4% of this neighborhood's residents have Belgian ancestry and 0.6% have Yugoslav ancestry.
+In fact, 1.5% of this neighborhood's residents have Belgian ancestry and 2.3% have Hungarian ancestry.

 Maple Lane is also pretty special linguistically.
 Significantly, 3.0% of its residents five years old and above primarily speak Korean at home.
 While this may seem like a small percentage, it is higher than 97.6% of the neighborhoods in America.